 In AdS$_5$/CFT$_4$ correspondence adding a probe D3-brane to IIB sugra on AdS$_5\times S^5$ shifts by one unit $N\rightarrow N+1$ the fiveform flux.
 The singleton deformation is the analog process of the above in higher-spin gauge theory and its study might lead to a better geometric description for the dimensionless parameter $N$.
 The singleton deformation could also play an important role in the study of possible black-hole solutions for higher-spin theory on AdS$_4$.
 For example, since a continuous symmetry cannot be broken at finite temperature in 2+1 dimensions, we expect that bosonic singleton absorption would not be possible for higher-spin theories in black-hole backgrounds, while it should be possible for fermionic singletons.
 We hope to report on these issues in the near future \cite{LPnew}.

 \acknowledgments ACP would like to thank CPHT in \'Ecole Polytechnique, Paris, where he spent three months as an invited CNRS Researcher, for its hospitality and excellent working environment provided during the completion of this work.
 We would like to thank C. Bachas, D. Minic, L. Pando Zayas, P. M. Petropoulos, D. Vaman and A. Zaffaroni for helpful discussions.
 The work of ACP was partially supported by the research program ``AdS/CMT - Holography and Condensed Matter Physics" (ERC - 05), MIS 37407, by the Greek government.
+It was also cofinanced by the European Union (European Social Fund, ESF) and Greek national funds through the Operational Program Education and Lifelong Learning" of the National Strategic Reference Framework (NSRF) under Funding of proposals that have received a positive evaluation in the 3rd and 4th Call of ERC Grant Schemes.
 RGL is supported in part by U.S. Dept. of Energy grant FG02-91-ER40709 and is grateful to the Perimeter Institute for Theoretical Physics for support through their sabbatical program.

 \begin{appendix}